Getting customers to pay up-front for a year is great… the challenge comes 12 months later at renewal time.

 Leveraging Use- or Activity-based lifecycle messaging, ideally you’re getting them back into the product often as you’re moving them along a path to continued success.

-And with amazing Customer Success products out there – like Gainsight – and the vast amount of information on implementing Customer Success in your organization, there is simply no excuse for not knowing whether your customers are being successful with your product.
+And with and increasing number of purpose-built Customer Success Management software products out there and the vast amount of information on implementing Customer Success in your organization, there is simply no excuse for not knowing whether your customers are being successful with your product.

 Expired Credit Cards Shouldn’t Happen